-If you don’t like the fact that your inbox is placed over you outbox, you can move it- simple as that!
-It will be really handy for people who like messing around with layouts and will also be handy for people who tend to over look things at the bottom of the pile like spam and trash if they can move them to a more noticeable location for themselves.
+If you don’t like the fact that your inbox is placed over your outbox, you can move it- simple as that!
+It will be really handy for people who like messing around with layouts and will also be handy for people who tend to overlook things at the bottom of the pile like spam and trash if they can move them to a more noticeable location for themselves.

 Another great thing is that the new Microsoft Office that Outlook comes with has a cool new stylus option, allowing you to personalize things with your own handwriting or even drawings.

 Another new thing is their labeling of drafts.
-Like Gmail, Google’s own email service, a red lettered ‘draft’ will now appear over composed messages you have not yet sent.
+Like Gmail, Google’s own email service, a red-lettered ‘draft’ will now appear over composing messages you have not yet sent.